 Some features on Titan look strikingly Earth-like but are the work of a distinctly non-terrestrial chemistry and weather system.
 Large parts of the big moon are marked by what appear to be river channels and their tributaries which, though probably dry much of the time, must have been carved by running methane.
-Certain latitudes on Titan are dominated by dune fields; others, around the poles, are pockmarked by numerous lakes (see seas and lakes of Titan), large and small, filled with liquid hydrocarbons – primarily methane and ethane (the second simplest hydrocarbon) with some nitrogen mixed in.
+Certain latitudes on Titan are dominated by dune fields; others, around the poles, are pockmarked by numerous lakes, large and small, filled with liquid hydrocarbons – primarily methane and ethane (the second simplest hydrocarbon) with some nitrogen mixed in.
 Steep valleys and towering cliffs in many places make the moon's landscape rugged, and slick ice would add to a visitor's perils.
 By contrast, the Huygens probe landing site was relatively flat and desert-like, its terrain broken only by a plethora of small, ice cobbles.

 With temperatures at ground level hovering around -180°C, the prospects for liquid water on or near the surface of Titan might seem non-existent.
 Yet there is some evidence for running water in the form of bright flows, quite unlike the dark ones of liquid hydrocarbons.
 Low-temperature volcanic activity, or cryovolcanism, powered by tidal forces from Saturn, is the likeliest explanation for once-moving water.

 Activity of a different kind takes place in Titan's dense atmosphere, driven by ultraviolet radiation from the Sun and, to an even greater degree, by radiation accelerated in Saturn's powerful magnetic field.
 The high-energy bombardment promotes the assembly of organic chemicals by splitting many of the compounds in the atmosphere into radicals – molecular fragments that have a free electron and are very reactive.
 One of the organic materials made in this way is acetylene, an energy-rich hydrocarbon compound containing two carbon atoms, joined by a triple bond, and two hydrogen atoms.
 Acetylene forms in Titan's atmosphere as solid particles, which then settle onto the moon's surface.
 Under normal conditions on Earth, acetylene is explosive and has to be handled with great care.
-However, in Titan's cold surface environment, in which reactions would otherwise be painfully slow, it's an ideal substance for promoting the build-up pf complex molecules.
+However, in Titan's cold surface environment, in which reactions would otherwise be painfully slow, it's an ideal substance for promoting the build-up of complex molecules.